mild-tn/hello-vending-machine/README.md

 # hello-vending-machine
 A vending machine application that allows users to buy products using coins.

+## Introduction
+This project demonstrates a vending machine system that enables users to simulate real-world scenarios of buying products with coins or banknotes.
+It is designed to showcase a full-stack application with modern frameworks and best practices for front-end, back-end, and database integration.

 ## Project description
-This project is a vending machine application that allows users to buy products using coins.
-The application has a front-end that allows users to select products and insert coins.
-The back-end is responsible for managing the products and coins.
+This project is a vending machine application that includes the following features:
-The application has the following features:
-- List products
-- Insert coins
-- Buy products
+- Display a list of products.
-- Return coins
+- Allow users to insert coins or banknotes.
-- Return products
-- Transaction history
+- Enable product purchases and return change.
-- Update coin/banknote of machine
+- Manage product inventory and coin/banknote updates.
+- Provide transaction history.
+- Validate sufficient stock and coins for each transaction.

 ## Project stack
-- front-end: Next.js application
+- **Front-end**: Next.js (v13.x) application
-- back-end: Nest.js application
+- **Back-end**: Nest.js (v10.x) application
-- vending-machine-db: PostgreSQL database
+- **Database**: PostgreSQL (v15.x)
-- Run CI (CI/CD) with GitHub Actions
+- **CI/CD**: GitHub Actions for automated testing and deployment

 ## Pre-requisites
 - Docker and Docker Compose